siemens/ix/packages/documentation-redesign/docs/components/application-header/guide.md

 ##### Avatar

 With the new modular application frame we moved the avatar from the navigation menu to the application header.
 This ensures the avatar has security-relevant information available at all breakpoints.
-Nonetheless, if you still use the [basic navigation](.././basic-navigation) or the [map navigation](.././map-navigation), the avatar is still in the navigation menu for compatibility reasons.
+Nonetheless, if you still use the [basic navigation](../map-navigation), the avatar is still in the navigation menu for compatibility reasons.

 ![Avatar and avatar dropdown](https://www.figma.com/design/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1635-60462&mode=design&t=UPXhDWuRHtygtfFI-11)